 Hiking after dark initially sounds creepy and does propose additional dangers that day hikes don’t have.
-When going on a night hike, it’s best to look for group hikes professionally guided by local outfitters or park systems.
+When night hiking, it’s best to look for group hikes professionally guided by local outfitters or park systems that provide unique opportunities.

 Full Moon Hikes